getgort/gort/README.md

 Gort was initially conceived of as a Go re-implementation of Operable's [Cog Slack Bot](https://github.com/operable/cog), and while it remains heavily inspired by Cog, Gort has largely gone its own way.

 Cog was originally designed as a distributed computation engine that was later re-branded as a chatops tool, and much of this original intent was reflected in its design, implementation, and feature set.
 As a result, many of Cog’s features, however innovative, went largely unused, and the codebase had become difficult to extend and maintain.
-These difficulties were compounded by its implementation language -- Elixir -- which has relatively few proficient developers.

 The solution, which was discussed for many months on the [Cog Slack workspace](https://cogbot.slack.com), was to rewrite Cog from scratch in a more accessible language, such as [Go](http://golang.org), removing some of less-used functionality and reducing complexity in the process.